 • Get a hold of your trusted dictionary and do the following:

 - • Go to a news website that carries news in both English and Spanish.
-I recommend either CNN or The BBC.
+The two highest profile are either CNN or The BBC.

 - • Find a major news story, preferably one that you are familiar with, and read it.